thomiz/build-pipeline/README.md

 ### Next step

 When the source files are written in you IG repository you are ready to run IG publisher and generate an actual FHIR IG.
+You can choose two (or three) ways to generate a version of you IG:
 * Run the publisher as a Github-workflow
 * Run the publisher installation on your local computer (using a docker image is described here)